Aldo Rico: Politics

-President Carlos Menem pardoned Rico in 1989 (in the context of a series of pardons that included all Junta members).
-Rico created the MODIN party (Spanish initials of Movimiento por la Dignidad Nacional, "Movement for National Dignity").
+President Carlos Menem pardoned Rico in 1989 in the context of a series of pardons that included all former Junta members.
+Rico created the MODIN party (Movimiento por la Dignidad Nacional, "Movement for National Dignity").
 Rico occupied several elective offices, including as a member of the Constitutional Convention during the Menem administration.
 He was elected as mayor of San Miguel in 1997.
 Two years later, Buenos Aires province governor Carlos Ruckauf named Rico as Minister of Police, but a series of scandals made Rico quit the post after four months.

 In the 2000s, Modin was merged into the Peronists; Rico declared his intent of running again for mayor in 2011.

+Violent attacks on Rico

 On 24 February 1998, Rico was accosted at the door of his house by two assailants in a pickup truck.
 One of them triggered a firearm twice, but it misfired.
 On 20 July 2007 he was attacked again while leaving his house to take his two step-daughters to school; he fired four or five shots in the air, and the robbers fled in a car.

 On 6 February 2011 four or more armed men attempted to rob Rico and his family in their car at Moreno; he repelled the attack with his 9mm pistol.
-He was hit three times, and may have fatally wounded an attacker.
+He was hit three times, not seriously, and may have fatally wounded an attacker.